serdarburakguneri/message-board-api/README.md

 If the value of "security.configuration.enabled" parameter is true, application security is enabled with oauth2 resource server.
 This parameter also allows method security which is useful for pre authorizing rest controller methods.
-During execution of update message and delete message methods (PUT and DELETE), a pre authorization is done by validating the equality of received user id authenticated user id.
+During execution of update message and delete message methods (PUT and DELETE), a pre authorization is done by validating the equality of received user id and authenticated user id.

 @PreAuthorize("authentication.name.equals((#userId).toString())")